arp242/testing.vim/README.markdown

 Benchmarks are also loaded from `*_test.vim` files.
 Benchmark functions match the pattern `Benchmark_\k+() abort`.

-Use the `-b` flag to select which benchmarks to run.
+Use `tvim test -b` to select which benchmarks to run.
 Use `-b .` to run them all.

 A benchmark is expected to run the benchmarked code `g:bench_n` number of times.